Update of Technical Information Regarding Long Term Stability & Filter Safety of LUNT Solar Filters

-To ensure long term stability and safety of all filters that are required in the production of a solar telescope system, Lunt Solar Systems is pleased to announce newly designed, Induced Transmission Filters (ITF).
-A vital part of the safety and performance of these systems, the ITF is used to block unwanted out of band transmissions while providing a high transmission at the desired wavelength.
+To ensure long term stability and filter safety that is required in the production of a solar telescope system, Lunt Solar Systems is pleased to announce newly designed, Induced Transmission Filters (ITF).
+A vital part of the safety and performance of these systems, the ITF is used to block unwanted out of band transmissions.
+Notably providing a high transmission at the desired wavelength.

 The metal layer used in the filter works to block IR to the safety levels required for visual use.
 Without the induced part (matching metal oxide layers), the metal layer would simply act as a neutral density filter.
 Generally these filters were used primarily in laser systems where thermal loading and cycling are kept to a minimum.
 Under these ideal conditions the filter can provide years of service.

 Utilizing these filter systems for solar applications can result in high thermal load cycles and exposure to varying humidity.
 This cycling can lead to premature failure of currently available ITFs.